wp-plugins/jonradio-private-site/readme.txt

 Whenever you change your WordPress Permalinks (Settings-Permalinks in Admin panels), this *jonradio Private Site* plugin does **not** automatically change any URLs you have entered in the plugin's Settings.
 You will therefore want to make changes to URLs in the plugin's Settings whenever you change Permalinks.

+= Why is User Submenu? setting greyed out? =

+This setting controls whether the plugin's settings are accessible from the Users submenu of the WordPress Admin panels.
+For security reasons, it can only be used when the plugin's settings are accessed from the Settings submenu.

+A Capability of manage_options is required to access the plugin's settings from the Settings submenu.
+A Capability of manage_users is required to access the plugin's settings from the Users submenu.

 == Changelog ==

+= 2.10 =
+* Add setting to no display a Users submenu option for the plugin's settings
+* Conditional logic for Settings Saved update message in Validate function

 = 2.9 =
 * Set Landing Location for logins via Meta Widget link, as well as automatic Login prompts